ConnorMcCranie/DnD/gang_campaign/notes/session_planning/session1.md

  "Oh don't be so dramatic, it was just a few years.
 I would've let you know if I was going to be gone for more than a quarter century."
  "Maybe 14 years is 'just a few' for you, but it's quite a bit more than that for the rest of us.
 My mother warned me about marrying an elf, but I didn't listen...
 She's dead now, by the way.
 Too bad you couldn't make it to the funeral"
  "Oh, is that why you look so different?
 I guess I forgot that humans live for a few less centuries than elves do.
 Anyways, where's Alyona?"
  "Alyona's gone.
 She didn't exactly react well to her mother abandoning her out of the blue.
-She renounced her elvish heritage and left for Zaridel.
-Can't say I blame her."
+Not long ago she went so far as to renounce her elvish heritage and left for Zaridel.
+Can't say I agree with her choice, but I don't blame her either."
  "Well I should very much like to see her."
  "I'm not sure she feels the same way about you.
 Besides, once someone moves to Zaridel, they rarely ever want to leave.
 I doubt we'll ever see her again.
 " Don't be so dramatic!
 I'm sure we could find someone to help us find her.
 How about.... you?"